AsharGit/Web-ICP/README.md

 ICP-10: This ICP we learn how to create a application that uses an API to get and display information.

 ICP-11: This ICP we learn how to create an application that uses the built in sensor functions of android.

+ICP-12: This ICP we learn how to use SQLite and Firebase database in our application.

+ICP-13: This ICP we learn how to use the Text to Speech functionality in android applications.